 We are grateful for the generous support of our Project to:

 - Roman Balaz – passionate wildlife photographer and a conservation enthusiast, who dedicates his talents to create awareness about endangered and vulnerable species with an extension in supporting their conservation.
-Under his leadership, the FOUNDATION SAVE ANIMALS IN AFRICA – LEOPARD (www.foundation-leopard.sk) has continuously provided financial support to our scientific research, which assists in purchasing valuable monitoring equipment, thus facilitating the achievement of important objectives that are crucial for in situ conservation of cheetahs.
+Under his leadership, the ROMAN WILDLIFE FOUNDATION (www.romanwildlifefoundation.com) has continuously supporting our scientific research by purchasing valuable monitoring equipment, thus facilitating the achievement of important objectives that are crucial for in situ conservation of cheetahs.

 - Pollman’s tours and safaris ltd. for providing the HF Radio to our project.
 Radio communication strengthened our field work.
 During the first week of using the Radio, we found 3 new cheetahs and were quickly pulled out of the water when got stuck at the crossing.
 Also we would like to thank all Pollman’s tour-drivers who willingly share with us their experience, news on cheetah sightings and provide assistance in an emergency.

 - Brian Freeman and FREEMAN SAFARIS (www.freemansafaris.com) for providing our research team with valuable equipment for cheetah monitoring.

 - Manager and administration of the Mara Naibor Camp (www.naibor.com) for their significant financial and continuous informational support of our research.